 - Generalized joint pain and back pain

 When injured, an athlete will likely experience signs and symptoms like pain, stiffness, swelling, reduced range of motion, and weakness.
 A person might notice unusual clicking, popping, or grating sensations in a joint.
-Depending on the specific type and severity of injury, these symptoms might get worse or better depending on activity level or time of day.
+Depending on the specific type and severity of the injury, these symptoms might get worse or better depending on activity level or time of day.

 DOWNLOAD OUR FREE GUIDE: “7 Secret Recovery Strategies That Only Pro Athletes Know And Use.”